 17) Where an engine is equipped with an oil pump, the oil pump must remain in working order.

-1) The largest engine allowed for use on a tub is 10 horsepower as per manufacturers specifications.
+1) The largest engine allowed for use on a tub is 10 horsepower or less as per the manufacturer’s specifications.

-2) The interior and exterior of the power head and its components must remain stock.
+2) Exterior of the power head and its components may be modified, including the timing stop.

 3) Oil injection systems maybe disabled, removed or added.

-4) Internal part modifications are permitted with parts intended for use on 10hp or less power heads.
+4) Internal part modifications are permitted with parts intended for use on 9.9hp or less powerheads.

-Carburetors must be original equipment for the engine, or replaced with one from and engine with parts that interchange of 10hp or less.
-Internal modifications and jetting are permitted.
+5) Exterior of the power head may not be modified with the exception of the carburetor and exhaust pipe: Carburetors must be original equipment for the engine, or replaced with one from and engine with parts that interchange of 9.9hp or less.
+Carburetor modification and jetting is open.
+As well as the exhaust pipe may be modified but must be in the original location.

 6) Use of any after market parts for the make and model used are permitted.